curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 "In this situation, what are we comparing *an AI* to?"

 We were comparing *some AI* to *a person*, but even *a person* wouldn't have that initial intuition, *a person* alone would not have noticed that something was wrong.
 A group of people performing some activity together would notice, and that's what had happened - in a group of us, someone said something that didn't make sense to my dad.
 The comparison we should be making for *this task* is between *some AI* and a group of people participating in some cooperative/competitive system together.
 The key question of this whole article is, what is *the task* and what abilities are needed to do it?
 Or from another perspective, "what would it look like for I, the reader, to do this task"?
-Let's start with part 1: "what is *the task*?":
+### Analysis^3 Part 1: What is *the task*?

 * Is the task, *to do the **analysis** of "Microsoft Google and strawberry liquorice"*?
 Figuring out that "strawberry liquorice" is strange and why it is strange.
 * Is the task, *to do the **analysis of the analysis** of "Microsoft Google and strawberry liquorice"*?
 Wondering, "why am I able to do this analysis" and "who else would be able to do this analysis"?